sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 ### Deploy 'em

-Use the `sdr-deploy` CLI to deploy all infrastructure projects (with **required additional deploys** noted below) via capistrano to deployed environments: https://github.com/sul-dlss/sdr-deploy
+Use the `sdr-deploy` CLI, from your laptop, to deploy all infrastructure projects (with **required additional deploys** noted below) via capistrano to deployed environments: https://github.com/sul-dlss/sdr-deploy.

-Note that you will need to be sure you can ssh into each of the VMs from wherever you are running the `sdr-deploy` CLI.
-(See the [sdr-deploy README](https://github.com/sul-dlss/sdr-deploy/blob/main/README.md) for more about how to do this.)
+Note that you will need to be sure you can ssh into each of the VMs from your laptop.
+(See the [sdr-deploy README](https://github.com/sul-dlss/sdr-deploy/blob/main/README.md) for more about how to use the `check_ssh` command to do this.)

 #### 1. Create a release tag

 First, use `sdr-deploy` to create a release tag.
 This lets you deploy a known point in time without asking others to hold merges to `main` while deployments are in process.
 It also lets us rollback to a known good tag.
-(See the [sdr-deploy README](https://github.com/sul-dlss/sdr-deploy/blob/main/README.md) for more about how to do this.)
+(See the [sdr-deploy README](https://github.com/sul-dlss/sdr-deploy/blob/main/README.md) for more about how to use the `tag` command do this.)

 #### 2. Deploy to stage